Anikó Ducza

 Anikó Ducza-Jánosi (born 8 August 1942) is a retired Hungarian gymnast.
 She competed at the 1960, 1964 and 1968 Olympics and won a bronze medal in the floor exercise in 1964.
 She won another bronze medal on the balance beam at the 1962 World Championships.
+In 1963, she took an eleven-month break from training to give birth to her daughter, Zsuzsa Jánosi, and she began training again in early 1964.
+She won the 1965 Summer Universiade all-around gold, as well as a gold medal with the Hungarian team.

+After finishing her gymnastics career, she became a coach.
+She accompanied the Hungarian team to the 1972 Summer Olympics, where they won a bronze team medal.